Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-pdf.md

-This guide explains how to 1) automatically generate a [markup JSON] file with redaction definitions for a given document and a set of regular expressions defining text patterns in that document which ought to be redacted and 2) burn the [markup JSON] into the original document, producing a new redacted PDF.
+This guide explains how to 1) automatically generate a [markup JSON] file with redaction definitions for a given document and a set of regular expressions defining text patterns in that document that should be redacted and 2) burn the [markup JSON] into the original document, producing a new redacted PDF.

 ## A Visual Example